 (3) Contact details of the data protection officer

 Our company data protection officer is available at all times to answer any questions you may have and to act as your contact person on the subject of data protection at our company.
-His contact details are:
+The external data protection officer of K.I.T.
+Group is provided by:

 (4) Legal basis for data processing